-In considering an investment in our common units with any portion of the assets of an employee benefit plan, a fiduciary of the employee benefit plan should consider, among other things, whether the investment is in accordance with the documents and instruments governing the employee benefit plan and the applicable provisions of ERISA, the Code or any applicable Similar Law relating to the fiduciary's duties to the employee benefit plan, including, without limitation:
+In considering an investment in our common units with any portion of the assets of an employee benefit plan, a fiduciary of the employee benefit plan should consider, among other things, whether the investment is in accordance with the documents and instruments governing the employee benefit plan and the applicable provisions of ERISA, the Code or any applicable Similar Laws relating to the fiduciary's duties to the employee benefit plan, including, without limitation:

-- (a) whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - (b) whether, in making the investment, the employee benefit plan will satisfy the diversification requirements of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws; - (c) whether making the investment will comply with the delegation of control and prohibited transaction provisions under Section 406 of ERISA, Section 4975 of the Internal Revenue Code and any other applicable Similar Laws (please read the discussion under "-Prohibited Transaction Issues" below);
+- (a) whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - (b) whether, in making the investment, the employee benefit plan will satisfy the diversification requirements of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws; - (c) whether making the investment will comply with the delegation of control and prohibited transaction provisions of ERISA, the Code and any other applicable Similar Laws; - (d) whether the investment will constitute a "prohibited transaction" under Section 406 of ERISA, Section 4975 of the Internal Revenue Code and any other applicable Similar Laws (please read the discussion under "-Prohibited Transaction Issues" below);

-- (d) whether in making the investment, the employee benefit plan will be considered to hold, as plan assets, (1) only the investment in our common units or (2) an undivided interest in our underlying assets (please read the discussion under "-Plan Asset Issues" below); and - (e) whether the investment will result in recognition of unrelated business taxable income by the employee benefit plan and, if so, the potential aftertax investment return.
+- (e) whether in making the investment, the employee benefit plan will be considered to hold, as plan assets, (1) only the investment in our common units or (2) an undivided interest in our underlying assets (please read the discussion under "-Plan Asset Issues" below); and - (f) whether the investment will result in recognition of unrelated business taxable income by the employee benefit plan and, if so, the potential aftertax investment return.
 Please read "Material U.S. Federal Income Tax Consequences-Tax-Exempt Organizations and Other Investors."